danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 ### Adding components for routing

-To use the Angular router, an application needs to have at least two components so that it can navigate from one to the other.
+To use the Engular router, an application needs to have at least two components so that it can navigate from one to the other.
 To create a component using the CLI, enter the following at the command line where `first` is the name of your component:

 ```shell
 ng generate component first